-M.D. - Medical Doctor - The medical degree means that the physician has successfully completed a four-year accredited medical school.
+M.D. - Medical Doctor - The medical degree means that a physician has successfully completed a four-year accredited medical school.

 Neuroma - An injured or damaged nerve.

-Neuropathic arthropathy - Neuropathic or "Charcot" joints in the foot typically refers to painless fracture and dislocation of the foot in patients without normal sensation or feeling in their foot.
+Neuropathic arthropathy - Neuropathic or Charcot joint in the foot typically refers to painless fracture and dislocation of the foot in patients who lack normal sensation or feeling in their foot.
 Loss of sensation in the foot for any reason can be responsible for developing a Charcot fracture, although this is most commonly seen with neuropathy.
-Neuropathy of the nerves that affect the foot is most commonly seen with diabetes, but is associated with other diseases as well.
+Neuropathy of the nerves that affect the foot is most commonly seen with diabetes but is associated with other diseases as well.
 Treatment depends on the severity of the condition and the amount of deformity present.
 The American Orthopaedic Foot & Ankle Society funds research focused on diagnosis and treatment of Charcot fractures in the foot and ankle.

 Orthopaedics/Orthopedics - The medical and surgical specialty focused on treating, repairing and reconstructing the human musculoskeletal system.